inex/ixp-manager-docs-md/docs/install/manually.md

 * secure your server with an iptables firewall
 * install an SSL certificate and redirect HTTP access to HTTPS
 * complete the installation of the many features of IXP Manager such as route server generation, member stats, peer to peer graphs, etc.
 * PLEASE TELL US!
-We'd like to add you to the users list at http://www.ixpmanager.org/users.php - just drop us an email to `operations <at> inex <dot> ie`.
+We'd like to add you to the users list at https://www.ixpmanager.org/community/world-map - just complete the form there or drop us an email to `operations <at> inex <dot> ie`.

 **What next?
 See our [post-install / next steps document here](next-steps.md).**